-- o listen to the pupil, if you are shocked by what is being said, try not to show it - o it is ok to observe bruises but not to ask a pupil to remove their clothing to observe them if a disclosure is made, - o accept what the pupil says - stay calm, the pace should be dictated by the pupil without them being pressed for detail by asking leading questions such as "what did s/he do next?"
+o listen to the pupil, if you are shocked by what is being said, try not to show it

+- o it is ok to observe bruises but not to ask a pupil to remove their clothing to observe them if a disclosure is made, - o accept what the pupil says - stay calm, the pace should be dictated by the pupil without them being pressed for detail by asking leading questions such as "what did s/he do next?"
 It is your role to listen not to investigate - o use open questions such as 'is there anything else you want to tell me?' or 'yes?', 'and?' - o be careful not to burden the pupil with guilt by asking questions like 'why didn't you tell me before?' - o acknowledge how hard it was for the pupil to tell you - o do not criticise the perpetrator, the pupil might have a relationship with them - o do not promise confidentiality, reassure the pupil that they have done the right thing, explain whom you will have to tell (the designated lead) and why; and, depending on the pupil's age, what the next stage will be.
-It is important that you avoid making promises that you cannot keep such as 'I'll stay with you all the time' or 'it will be all right now'
+It is important that you avoid making promises that you cannot keep such as 'I'll stay with you all the time' or 'it will be all right now'.

-Recording information
+Recording information -

-- make some brief notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern, facts and not assumption or interpretation. - Your full name and role should be included - if it is observation of bruising or an injury try to record detail, e.g., 'right arm above elbow'.
-Do not take photographs - note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms') - it is important to keep these original notes and pass them on to the designated member of staff who may ask you to write a referral - verbal conversations should be promptly recorded using the school's MyConcern system
+- Dunkirk Primary and Nursery school use the online reporting system MyConcern to log and record all concerns - Logs are recorded on MyConcern no later than 24 hours after the concern.
+However, staff are expected to record the concern as soon as possible, best practice is that day - Staff should request support to cover their classroom if needed to ensure that logs are recorded as soon as possible - If the concern involves a child being in danger e.g. a disclosure of physical or sexual abuse, the staff member must verbally inform a DSL immediately and then complete a written log on MyConcern - Written logs: - during a concern staff will make some brief notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern, facts and not assumption or interpretation.
+Staff members full name and role should be included - if it is observation of bruising or an injury try to record detail, e.g., 'right arm above elbow'.
+Do not take photographs - note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms') - it is important to keep these original notes and pass them on to the designated member of staff who may ask you to write a referral - verbal conversations should be promptly recorded using the school's system